-As a U.S. Army officer, you will have the opportunity to learn and develop your leadership skills.
-In today’s Army, commissioned officers are a diverse, competitive, and battle-hardened corps in today’s Army.
-As we mentioned in our previous post, there are four ways to get a commission in the US Army: the United States Military Academy at West Point, Reserve Officer Training Corps, and the U.S. Army Officer Candidate School at Fort Benning, Georgia.
-We hope you find the information we’ve provided to be helpful.
-Thank you for taking the time to read this!
+You will have the opportunity to learn and develop your leadership skills as a US Army officer.
+Commissioned officers are a diverse, competitive, and battle-hardened corps in today’s Army.
+As we mentioned in our previous post, there are four ways to get a commission in the United States Army: the United States Military Academy at West Point, the Reserve Officer Training Corps, and the United States Army Officer Candidate School at Fort Benning, Georgia.
+We hope you found the information we provided usefully.
+Thank you for your time reading this!

 A Complete Pictorial History Of US Navy Uniforms From 1776 To 1967